wphicks/wphicks.github.io/_posts/2016-07-02-symmetries.md

 however.
 In fact, the transformations of every particle in the universe are governed by three symmetries, known as SU(3), SU(2), and U(1).
-Almost everything we understand about the fundamental building blocks of nature is determined by these three symmetries.
+Almost everything we understand about the fundamental building blocks of nature is determined by these three symmetries[^2].
 This is a breath-takingly beautiful idea:
 Everything in the natural world, from the burning of distant stars to the incredible variety of life on Earth, is connected by these three simple symmetries; the universe is what it is because of these symmetries.